Updated November 30, 2017

-1. You have to give it away to get it
+1. You have to give it away to get it.

 For example, one of things we are known for in the insurance industry is telemarketing.
-Most people in the industry already know that we offer telemarketing services, so telling them what great telemarketing experts we are is far less effective than telling them so of the insider secrets we have learned from years of experience. for example they may not know the turnover rate in a call center, or the average salary of an outbound telemarketing agent.
-By giving away in depth knowledge and experience I can establish credibility, position myself as an expert and have a much better chance of my article being read and shared more widely.
+Most people in the industry already know that we offer telemarketing services, so telling them what great telemarketing experts we are is far less effective than telling them some of the insider secrets we have learned from years of experience and how we’ve managed them.
+They may not know the turnover rate in a call center, or the average salary of an outbound telemarketing agent.
+By giving away in-depth knowledge and experience I can establish credibility, position myself as an expert and have a much better chance of my article being read and shared more widely.

 2. Don’t be afraid to be bold to grab their attention.

 Write an attention-grabbing headline that would appeal to you.
 The first step to getting someone to read your blog is getting them to click on the link.
 Think of it like the first bite of an apple.
 It could be the most delicious apple on the planet, but if the outside looks bad, no one will ever know.

 Here are a few tried and proven tactics that work pretty well.

 - Lists are good because people like to scan rather than set aside the time to read an entire article.
 As an added bonus, content that contains bulleted or numbered lists typically performs better in search engine rankings.